 The ritardando, or rit. for short, directs you to gradually decrease tempo.
 Debates abound regarding the subtle differences between rit. and rall.

-The a tempo directs you to resume the original tempo or the tempo maintained prior to an accel., rall. or rit.
+The marking, a tempo, directs you to resume the original tempo or the tempo maintained prior to an accel., rall. or rit.

 The rubato directs you to lengthen and shorten the duration of beats at your discretion.
 This indication affords ample space for personal expression.
 Rubato can be applied in various ways, which is why you may want to explore the topic further.